Expertlink/ps-pattern-library/source/patterns/README.md

 In addition, there are some other metadata available in the EJS-compiled `__PATTERN` template.
 The `file.meta` object represents the YAML front matter for the template at hand.

+###### Navigation object

+The `nav` object is available to patterns but is probably most useful to templates for the pattern library.
+You can learn more about the structure of the object, should you need to, by perusing the `navigation.js` util building function in `build/styleGuide`.
+It is used heavily by the `__NAV.hbs` template.

+* Each (linked/clickable) nav item has a Boolean `isCurrent` property for applying active nav classes, etc.
+* There is a top-level `nav.isHome` Boolean that is `true` on the landing page only.
+This allows for selective styling of the `Welcome` nav item.

 **Summary:**

 * `<%= contents %>` needs to remain in these templates